 Europe: In FY2019, member companies of the TTE Group provided e-learning on competition laws to all of their employees.
 They also held compliance discussions to raise the awareness of their employees of the issue.

 Results of the FY2019 Compliance Survey *Response rate 88.2％ [92.3％ in FY 2018]

 - Conducted at least one activity to raise compliance awareness within the last year, 97% (96% in FY 2018)

 - Awareness and understanding of compliance

-- * Toyo Tire Group’s compliance: We shall comply with laws and internal rules in all aspects of our business activities and shall conduct ourselves according to the highest ethical standards.
+- * TOYO TIRE’s compliance: We shall comply with laws and internal rules in all aspects of our business activities and shall conduct ourselves according to the highest ethical standards.

 - Making compliance part of the corporate character